FrancPS/ZORK/README.md

 - "STATS xxx" / "ST xxx"
    - Prints the stats of a creature in the room.
 - "STATS of xxx"
    - Same as above.
-(Note that the word "of" could be replaced by any other work.
+(Note that the word "of" could be replaced by any other word.
 The parser discards this token.)
 - "DRINK xxx"
    - Drinks a potion item from the player's inventory.
 The potion will have its effects.